 In addition to a tank strainer, a hydraulic filter must be fitted either in the return line or in the pressure line.
-Portable Power highly recommends pressure side filtration to better protect the motor and spool-type diverter valve (both of which have close tolerance parts) from any particles that get through the tank strainer or a regenerated in the pump.
+We highly recommend pressure side filtration to better protect the motor and diverter valve (both of which have close tolerance parts) from any particles that get through the tank strainer or are generated in the pump.
 Filter should have a nominal rating of 5-10 micron.
 Specifically, Absolute Rating per ISO 16889 (new) should be 5-10 for Bx(c)>200.
-Flow rating should be for a minimum of 30GPM.
+Flow rating should be for a minimum of 20GPM.
 Connect the filter inline with the pressure line going to the hydraulic oil inlet of the compressor.
+Do not install low pressure rated filter assembly into high pressure hydraulic supply line.
+It will fail immediately upon startup.
+Low pressure filter units are for return line service only.

-VHP90CMH Hydraulic Flow Schematic
+HP60CMH Hydraulic Flow Schematic